silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 To the west of Central Park, my friend and I visited the Columbia University Campus, and just in time too, as the students there were taking graduation pictures.
-We blended in perfectly, given the fact that we look studenty ourselves and we spent most of the time taking pictures as well.
-It was a refreshing experience to visit a US university campus and compare to what you normally see in movies.
-After the photo shoot was over, we descendend through Morningside Park, grabbed coffee from a Starbucks on the road and went back to Central Park to continue the photo shoot, this time with squirrels.
+We blended in perfectly, given the fact that we look studenty ourselves and spent most of the time taking pictures as well.
+It was a refreshing experience to visit a US university campus and compare to what I've seen in movies.
+After the photo shoot was over, we descendend through Morningside Park, grabbed coffee from a nearby Starbucks on the road and went back to Central Park to continue taking photos, this time with squirrels.

 To the east of Central Park is another area that was on top of my list, given its movies reference: the Upper East Side.
 The place seemed to me exactly as I'd